Al-Fatiha

-Al-Fatiḥa (ٱلۡفَاتِحَةِ) is the first chapter (sura) of the Quran.
-It consists of seven verses (ayat) which consist of a prayer for guidance and mercy.
+Al-Fātiḥah (ٱلۡفَاتِحَةِ) is the first chapter (Surah) of the Quran.
+It consists of seven verses (Ayat) which consist of a prayer for guidance and mercy.

-Al-Fatiḥa is recited in Muslim obligatory and voluntary prayers, known as ṣalah.
-The primary literal meaning of the expression "Al-Fatiḥa" is "The Opener/The Key".
+Al-Fatihah is recited in Muslim obligatory and voluntary prayers, known as Salah.
+The primary literal meaning of the expression "Al-Fatiḥah" is "The Opener/The Key".

 Background

-The most commonly accepted view about the origins of the surah is the view of Ibn Abbas, among others, that Al-Fatiha is a Meccan surah, although some believe that it is either a Medinan surah or was revealed in both Mecca and Medina.
-Most narrators recorded that al-Fātiḥah was the first complete Surah revealed to Muhammad.
+The most commonly accepted view about the origins of the Surah is the view of Ibn Abbas, among others, that Al-Fatihah is a Meccan surah, although some believe that it is either a Medinan surah or was revealed in both Mecca and Medina.
+Most narrators recorded that Al-Fatihah was the first complete Surah revealed to Muhammad.